leap71/PicoGK/Documentation/README.md

    - **/LatticeLibrary** (contains the LEAP71_Lattice submodule)
    - ... other submodules

 **Program.cs** contains the code that executes your program.
 The PicoGK subfolder contains the source code of the PicoGK library.
 Under the hood PicoGK's C# code calls the PicoGK C++ runtime library for the heavy lifting.
-As many functions as possible are implemented directly in C# code, to make it as simple as possible to understand what is actually going on.
+As many functions as possible are implemented directly in C# code, to make it simple to understand what is actually going on.
 Feel free to step into all functions using the debugger.

 If you have installed PicoGK using the installer, it you already have an example project in your **Documents** folder named **PicoGK Example**, which is ready to run.